Trump adviser Roger Stone sentenced to three years, four months in prison

 Roger Stone (centre), a longtime political advisor to US president Donald Trump, and his wife Nydia (left) arrive for his sentencing hearing at the DC Federal District Court in Washington, DC on Thursday.
 Photograph: Shawn Thew/EPA

-US president Donald Trump’s long-time adviser Roger Stone has been sentenced to three years and four months in prison.

-Earlier, a US judge said Stone engaged in intolerable intimidating conduct toward her but his lawyer asked that he get no prison time as he awaited sentencing on charges that include lying to lawmakers investigating Russian interference in the 2016 election.
+A federal judge on Thursday sentenced US president Donald Trump’s long-time adviser Roger Stone to three years and four months in prison for charges that include lying to lawmakers investigating Russian interference in the 2016 US presidential election.

+US district judge Amy Berman Jackson handed down the sentence after Stone’s lawyer asked that the veteran Republican operative receive no prison time in a case that has drawn Mr Trump’s ire.
+Stone’s belligerence and lies represents “a threat to our democracy,” the judge said in a stern lecture during the hours-long sentencing hearing.

+“He was not prosecuted – as some have complained – for standing up for the president.
+He was prosecuted for covering up for the president,” Ms Jackson said.

+“There was nothing unfair, phony or disgraceful about the investigation or the prosecution,” Ms Jackson added, citing words that Mr Trump has used.

-US district judge Amy Berman Jackson told a hearing that Stone “knew exactly what he was doing” when he posted an image on social media last year that positioned a gun’s cross-hairs over her head.
+The judge also said Stone “knew exactly what he was doing” when he posted an image on social media last year that positioned a gun’s cross-hairs over her head.

-“The defendant engaged in threatening and intimidating conduct toward the court,” Jackson said.
+“The defendant engaged in threatening and intimidating conduct toward the court,” Ms Jackson said.

 “This is intolerable to the administration of justice,” she added.